 How to Make Lemon Chicken Orzo

-Turn the heat down to medium heat and add the butter and stir to melt.
-Add the shallot and saute softened for 2-3 minutes then add the minced garlic and cook for another minute, until fragrant.
+Step 2.
+Cook the Shallot.
+Cook the shallot in butter for 2-3 minutes then add the minced garlic and cook for another minute, until fragrant.

-Turn the heat up to high and bring the mixture to a boil then turn it down to low and simmer, covered, for 13-14 minutes.
+Step 3.
+Make the Creamy Orzo.
+Add the orzo and stir to toast for 1-2 minutes.
+Pour in the chicken broth, cream, and parmesan cheese.
+Turn the heat up to high and bring the mixture to a boil then simmer, covered, for 13-14 minutes.
 Quickly open the lid two or three times to gently stir to avoid the bottom of the orzo browning.

-Three to four minutes before the orzo is done (around the 10-minute mark), open the lid and add the chopped asparagus, without stirring, place the lid back on and cook for another 4-5 minutes until the orzo is al dente and the asparagus is steamed.
+Step 4.
+Add the Asparagus.
+Add the asparagus around the 10-minute mark, without stirring, close the lid and cook for another 4-5 minutes until the orzo is al dente and the asparagus is steamed.

 Recipe Tips